-HB 144 harms solar jobs and investments in Montana by eliminating modest incentives for net-metered clean energy systems.
+HB 144, by Alan Redfield (R-Livingston), harms solar jobs and investments in Montana by eliminating modest incentives for net-metered clean energy systems.
 Montana’s solar industry is on the cusp of explosive growth that would create new, well-paying jobs across the state.
 Instead of seeking to help these new jobs and businesses grow, this bill bluntly targets only net metering tax credits for elimination.
 When the Republican controlled legislature first passed net metering in 1999, it found: “…it is in the public interest to promote net-metering because it encourages private investment in renewable energy resources, stimulates Montana’s economic growth, and enhances the continued diversification of the energy resources used in Montana.”

 This remains true today and we should be looking to continue to promote small-scale solar, not discourage it.

 HB 144 also seeks to eliminate energy conservation incentives.
 Energy efficiency upgrades on homes and businesses saves all utility customers money, not just those who do the upgrades.
 By reducing energy demand fewer power plants need to be built and operated, less gas and electric transmission infrastructure needs to be built and maintained, and less fuel like coal and gas needs to be extracted and burned.
 This saves all utility customers money by keeping utility bills down.
 This energy conservation credit is available to members of electric co-operatives as well as investor-owned utilities like NorthWestern Energy and Montana Dakota Utilities.

 - According to the Montana Renewable Energy Association, in 2014 net-metering tax credits amounted to $161,000 in avoided revenue to the state.
 That same year net-metered systems generated more than $3 million in sales revenue for the renewable energy industry.

 - These tax credits are important for the development of Montana’s growing renewable energy industry; they help Montanans make the decision to invest in clean energy systems.